cashshuffle/spec/CASHFUSION.md

 ## Phase 6.
 Invoke Blame Process

 If the client finds any problems ih phase 5, we need to invoke the blame portion of the protocol.
+How do we know whether or not to enter the blame phases?
+We simply determine if the transaction is valid on the basis of valid inputs.
+If invalid inputs can be discarded but the transaction is still valid without them, there is no blame.

+An interesting edge case arises when the same UTXO appears in more than one input.
+If that happens, we enter the blame phase.

 Message 6 (from server) `<MESSAGE TYPE><POOL SESSION_ID>`